mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 ## 5. Failures, Mistakes, and Surprises

-No parts required reprinting, and no major failures occurred during assembly or testing.
-The prototype was able to rotate smoothly, demonstrate the expected 9:1 gear reduction, and operate with a motorized input.
+The prototype worked successfully on the first assembly and test.
+No parts required reprinting, and no major failures occurred during assembly, manual testing, or motorized operation.
+The mechanism rotated smoothly, demonstrated the expected 9:1 gear reduction, and operated with the motorized input.

-A major positive surprise was the final working motorized model.
-The motor and output dial made the prototype more complete than the earlier manual version and improved the quality of the final demonstration.
+One positive surprise was that the prototype functioned immediately after assembly.
+The printed clearances, gear alignment, shaft placement, and overall assembly were accurate enough for the gear train to run without major adjustments.
+The final motorized version also improved the demonstration by making the output speed reduction easier to observe through the turning dial.

-The main issues and limitations were related to the simplified 3D printed design:
+Although the prototype worked well, several design limitations were still identified:

 - Approximately 3 degrees of gear lash was observed between the input shaft and intermediate shaft.
 - Clearance holes were used instead of bearings, which limited the realism of the shaft support.